rhwilr/vue-nestable/README.md

 Vue.use(VueNestable)
 ```

 ## Simple Example

-You only need two components: `vue-nestable` which renders the list and `vue-nestable-handle` which indicates the are the user can drag the item by.
+You only need two components: `vue-nestable` which renders the list and
+`vue-nestable-handle` which indicates the area the user can drag the item by.

 It can't get any easier than this.